Jesse Ruiz (lawyer): Politics and public service

 Between 1999 and 2004, Ruiz served as commissioner of the Illinois Supreme Court Character and Fitness Committee and commissioner of the Chicago Public Schools Desegregation Monitoring Commission.
 He had been appointed to the latter role by president of the Chicago Board of Education Gery Chico.

+Ruiz served as legal counsel to the Illinois Legislative Latino Caucus and the Illinois Legislative Latino Caucus Foundation.

 Politically, Ruiz supported the campaigns for office of his former law school professor Barack Obama.
 He volunteered as a canvasser and hosted a fundraiser for Obama's first Illinois State Senate campaign.
 He volunteered for Obama's presidential campaigns.

 From February 2011 through 2013, Ruiz served on the United States Department of Education's Equity and Excellence Commission, to which United States Secretary of Education Arne Duncan had appointed him.

-Chairman of the Illinois State Board of Education
+Chairman of the Illinois State Board of Education (2004–2011)

-In September 2004, Ruiz was appointed by Governor Rod Blagojevich as chairman of the Illinois State Board of Education, becoming the first hispanic individual to hold the position.
+In September 2004, Ruiz was appointed by Governor Rod Blagojevich as chairman of the Illinois State Board of Education, becoming the first Hispanic individual to hold the position.
 He succeeded Janet Steiner.
 Ruiz resigned from the position in May 2011 after being appointed to the Chicago Board of Education.

 During his tenure, Ruiz reacted to a school district violating federal law by refusing to enroll an undocumented immigrant student by taking the lead in having the Illinois State Board of Education, in an unprecedented move, cut the state funding of the school district in question.
 That school district reversed course the day after this move was taken by the Illinois State Board of Education.

-Vice President of the Chicago Board of Education
+Vice President of the Chicago Board of Education (2011–2016)

 In May 2011, Chicago mayor Rahm Emanuel appointed Ruiz as vice president of the Chicago Board of Education.
 He resigned his position as vice president of the Chicago Board of Education in January 2016, after being confirmed by the Chicago City Council to the Chicago Park District Board of Commissioners.